On mixing and sparse ergodic theorems: Removing the dependence on the spectral gap

 Moreover, the above proof shows that it is enough to consider $q$ such that $p(x)$ has $2q$-moment cancellation with level strictly larger than $d-1$, and not necessarily level $d$, although such $q$ will reflect on $\alpha$. \end{rem}

-Using Theorem~\ref{thm:mixing-est-s-gap-free}, the following corollary follows from Chebychev's inequality just like in Corollary~\ref{cor:estimate-good-set} - \begin{cor} Let $f\in L^2_{0}(G/\Gamma)$ be a K-finite function with $\|f\|_{L^2}=1$ then the set $G^{\gamma}_{N}$ which consists of the $(N,\gamma)$-Good points in $X$ satisfy $\mu(G^{\gamma}_{N}) \geq 1-N^{2\gamma+2\epsilon-2\delta}$ for any $\epsilon>0$. \end{cor} Using Observation~\ref{obs:geometrical-estimate} (note that the same Lipschitz estimate for pointwise comparison of the averages along the orbits holds for the integral as well), we use Lemma~\ref{lem:isolation-of-bad} and continue to construct a packing argument as in $\S3$ in order to have the following estimate -
+Using Theorem~\ref{thm:mixing-est-s-gap-free}, the following corollary follows from Chebychev's inequality just like in Corollary~\ref{cor:estimate-good-set} - \begin{cor} Let $f\in L^2_{0}(G/\Gamma)$ be a K-finite function with $\|f\|_{L^2}=~1$ then the set $B^{\gamma,C}_{N}$ which is the complement of the set of $(N,\gamma)$-Good points with constant $C$ in $X$ satisfy for any $\epsilon>0$, where the implied constant depends on $f$ and the polynomial $p$. \end{cor} Using Observation~\ref{obs:geometrical-estimate} (note that the same Lipschitz estimate for pointwise comparison of the averages along the orbits holds for the integral as well), we use Proposition~\ref{prop:seperated} (with the minor modification of changing $2\cdot C$ to $4\cdot C$) and continue to construct a packing argument as described in $\S3$ in order to have the following estimate -